What is payday filing and how does it affect my business?

 Providing more employee information

-Your options for switching to payday filing
+Your options for payday filing

-To be ready for the switch, you’ll need to make sure you can submit compliant reports every payday.
+You need to make sure you can submit compliant reports every payday.
 Here’s what it means:

 Payday filing software